zabulus/core/doc/sql.extensions/README.ddl_triggers.txt

 -- Test

--- This will be logged one time (as T1 did not exists, RECREATE acts as CREATE) with OK = Y. recreate table t1 (
+-- This will be logged one time (as T1 did not exist, RECREATE acts as CREATE) with OK = Y. recreate table t1 (
     n1 integer,
     n2 integer